soxofaan/enex2md/README.md

 ## Features

 In addition to the note content itself, the note metadata is included in the resulting Markdown.
-The enex-bundle may contain one or more notes.
+The ENEX-bundle may contain one or more notes.

 Within the note content, the following features are supported: